stccenter/CloudClassification/README.md

 ### **Introduction**
-This git repository is created for cloud classification project. "cloud_subpixel" script is to train the DNN model for detecting cloudy pixels of Cross-track Infrared sounder using the top 75 Principal Components (PC)of it's spectrum
+This git repository is created for cloud classification project.
+This project is implemented in two methods:
+1. Standard CPU based - "cloud_combine.py" script is to train the DNN model for detecting cloudy pixels of Cross-track Infrared sounder using the top 75 Principal Components (PC)of it's spectrum.
+2. GPU based

 ### **Software requirements**
 1. Python 3.7 or above
 2. Python IDE (Visual Studio Code)

-### **Steps**
+### **Standard CPU-based implementation**

 #### **I - Clone the repository**